aluxian/Tweeather/README.md

 |1.0   |0.5581821154365963|@asherroth World Cup 2010 Access??
 Damn, that's a good look!                                                                             |
 ```

-There are more examples on the [releases page][5].
+You can download a file with more examples from the [downloads section](#downloads).

 ### 2. *Emo* scripts

 I used these scripts to train a naive Bayes sentiment analyser with tweets collected by myself.
 For training the classifier, I also used the training dataset of 1.6M tweets provided on the Sentiment140 web page, raising the total size of the training dataset to 10M tweets.
-The resulting model had an accuracy of 79% (tested on the Sentiment140 manually-labelled dataset) and is available on the [releases page][5].
+The resulting model had an accuracy of 79% (tested on the Sentiment140 manually-labelled dataset) and is available for download in the [downloads section](#downloads).

 #### Collection